 THEORETICS is a five piece livetronica band from Seattle, WA known for their well crafted instrumentals and collaborations with vocalists across a wide range of electronica and hip-hop styles.
 They continue to be known for their energetic live shows and ability to blend programmed and live elements seamlessly during their performances.
-Starting in 2014, the band has released six singles for their One a Month project by putting out hip hop features with Grynch, Moe Betta, Shelton Harris, The Bad Tenants, and Afrok and downtempo electronica songs with Maiah Manser and Hanna Stevens.
+Starting in 2014, the band has released eight collaborations for their One a Month project featuring their electronic dance side with songs by Whitney Lyman, Maiah Manser, Tazlyn Gue and Hanna Stevens while showcasing their hip hop roots with Grynch, Moe Betta, Shelton Harris and The Bad Tenants.

 From 2007 to 2013 the band was fronted by vocalists Mark Hoy and Chimaroke Abuachi and was primarily a live hip hop band.
 They performed at large festivals throughout the Northwest, including Sasquatch, Bumbershoot, The Capitol Hill Block Party and the Photosynthesis Electronic Music Festival, as well as packed shows at venues like the Showbox at the Market, the Crocodile, and Neumos.